BillyLiuKW/ENGG-1340-project-group-137-/README.md

           ```cpp
           // an example skill
           Enemy_Skill skill2 = {2, "attack", "Heavy Attack", vector<string>{"m_hp 15 0", "m_atk -3 3", "m_cont_hp -5 2"}};

+          // the skill structure
+          struct Enemy_Skill{
+              int index; // index of the skill in the skill_list
+              string type; // basic type of the skill: attack/ defend/ interfere (buff or debuff)/ regenerate
+              string skill_name;
+              vector<string> effect;
+              int uses; // number of skills used
+          };
           ```

         * The effect in the skill store one or more simple action to do <br>